-- Negotiation, followed by mediation, followed by arbitration is becoming popular. - 3.
+- D. Hybrid Forms. - 1.
+Hybrid forms stretch the spectrum of forms to infinity. - 2.
+Negotiation, followed by mediation, followed by arbitration is becoming popular. - 3.
 Mediation followed by last offer arbitration is effective. - 4.
 Early neutral evaluation coupled with mediation has worked. - 5.
 Ex parte, non-binding arbitration has succeeded where the parties do not want to exchange sensitive information. - 6.
 Creativity is the key.
-Must fit the forum to the fuss. - E. More thorough discussions and elaborations regarding the forms of ADR appear in, inter alia - - 1.
-Plant, "Overview of ADR Procedures", AIPLA Alternative Dispute Resolution Guide, 1995 p.
+Must fit the forum to the fuss. - E. More thorough discussions and elaborations regarding the forms of ADR appear in, inter alia - - Plant, "Overview of ADR Procedures", AIPLA Alternative Dispute Resolution Guide, 1995 p.
 3. (A copy of this chapter appears at Appendix A to these notes.) - Arnold, "A Better Mousetrap: ADR", Les Nouvelles, Vol. XXX, No. 1, March 1995, p.
 31. - 3.
 Arnold, Patent Alternative Dispute Handbook, Clark, Boardman, Callaghan 1991.